daniel3735928559/guppy/doc/symbols.md

 * `type`: A string name for the symbol (will appear in the XML and can used for searching).

+* `group`: A string group name for the symbol (will be used to group symbols in button interface).

 * `current`: If this is non-zero, then if the symbol is inserted while something is selected, then that selection will become this component of the symbol.
 For example, if the current state is